ayatokura/ai-openscale/wos-monitor-overview.md

 ### Location of training data (tutorial example)
 {: #mo-work-model-dets-int-tut-train}

-For the interactive tutorial, use the Cloud Object Storage instance that you created and load the [training data](https://raw.githubusercontent.com/pmservice/ai-openscale-tutorials/master/assets/historical_data/german_credit_risk/wml/german_credit_data_biased_training.csv) into a bucket that you create.
+For the interactive tutorial, use the Cloud Object Storage instance that you created and load the following [training data german_credit_data_biased_training.csv file](https://raw.githubusercontent.com/pmservice/ai-openscale-tutorials/master/assets/historical_data/german_credit_risk/wml/german_credit_data_biased_training.csv) into a bucket that you create.

 You'll need the following information, which you can obtain by clicking the Cloud Object Storage instance from the IBM Cloud dashboard: